jesterjunk/ThatOS64/README.md

-# ThatOS
+# ThatOS64
-ThatOS is for the up coming youtube series on Kernel Development
+ThatOS64 is for the up coming youtube series on Kernel Development